Only a Notary Public can arrange an Apostille / Authentication Stamp this quickly. Call 03 8648 6541 or text 0419 383 397 (7 Days).

-After your documents have been notarised, there is sometimes the requirement that they be “legalised” by the Australian Department of Foreign Affairs and Trade (DFAT).
-DFAT applies a particular stamp depending on the country where your notarised documents are be produced.
+After your documents have been notarised, sometimes they need to be legalised by the Australian Department of Foreign Affairs and Trade (DFAT).

-For some countries you may need to get from DFAT an Apostille Stamp, for other countries the DFAT Authentication Stamp.
-Once you tell the Notary the country where your notarised documents are to be produced, he can advise you whether you need a DFAT stamp, and if so, which one (Apostille stamp or Authentication stamp).
+For some countries you may need to get from DFAT an Apostille stamp, for other countries the DFAT Authentication stamp.
+Once you tell John the country where your notarised documents are to be produced, he can advise you as to which particular DFAT stamp you need.
 To check to see if your country is a signatory to the Apostille Convention, please visit this link here.

-If your notarised documents do need to be legalised, this office can arrange the DFAT stamping for you if you choose not to go to DFAT yourself, or not to lodge the notarised document by post.
-The fee for this service is $220 for one document and $11 for every other document.
-The government fee for an Apostille stamp is $80 and the Authentication stamp fee is $80.
+If your notarised documents do need to be legalised, this office can arrange the DFAT stamping on your behalf if you choose not to go to DFAT yourself, or not to lodge the notarised document by post.
+The fee for this 24 hour service is $220 for one document and $11 for every other document.
+The government fee for an Apostille stamp is $81 and the Authentication stamp fee is $81.

 In order to secure an Apostille or an Authentication Stamp, an appointment is now required at the DFAT’s Passport office.

 Important to Note:

 - You can book a DFAT appointment by calling 1300 935 260 if you intend on securing the Apostille yourself (Appointment is usually 5 business days from the phone call date)